monsonjeremy/Surfline-Project/README.md

 ##### Google maps

 I felt that google maps was a cool addition to this project and was actually really fun to work with.
-I think it achieves a really cool user experience by allowing a user to see exactly where the buoys are rather than just knowing the lat/long.
+I think it achieves a  cool user experience by allowing a user to see exactly where the buoys are rather than just knowing the lat/long.
 In this instance, in the interest of time, I used a drop in component from the library ```react-google-maps```.
 It made it a lot easier and less boilerplate but in a more production critical application, I might opt for handling this on my own depending on the amount of flexibility needed and some of the other pros and cons that may come with using a library.
 Overall though, i'm satisfied with the result and the library worked exactly as I wanted for this project.

 ##### Create-react-app